 Our exposure to market risk for changes in interest rates relates primarily to our debt and investment portfolio.
 In our investment portfolio, we do not use derivative financial instruments.
-We place our investments with high quality issuers and, by policy, limit the amount of risk by investing primarily in money market funds, U.S. Treasury obligations, high-quality corporate and municipal obligations and certificates of deposit.
+We place our investments with high-quality issuers and, by policy, limit the amount of risk by investing primarily in money market funds, U.S. Treasury obligations, high-quality corporate and municipal obligations and certificates of deposit.
 Our investment policy also limits the amount of our credit exposure to any one issue or issuer and seeks to manage these assets to achieve our goals of preserving principal, maintaining adequate liquidity at all times and maximizing returns subject to our investment policy.

-At March 31, 2010, we held \$264.5 million in par value of ARS that have experienced failed auctions, which has prevented us from liquidating those investments.
-Due to these liquidity issues, we performed a discounted cash flow analysis to determine the estimated fair value of these ARS investments.
+At September 30, 2010, we held \$165.2 million in par value of ARS that have experienced failed auctions, which has prevented us from liquidating those investments.
+Due to these liquidity issues, we used a discounted cash flow analysis to determine the estimated fair value of these ARS investments.
 Such analysis considered the timing of expected future successful auctions, the impact of extended periods of maximum interest rates, collateralization of underlying security investments and the creditworthiness of the issuer.
-The discounted cash flow analysis performed as of March 31, 2010 assumed a weighted average discount rate of 3.92% and expected term of five years.
-The discount rate was determined using a proxy based upon the current market rates for similar debt offerings.
+The discounted cash flow analysis as of September 30, 2010 assumed a weighted average discount rate of 3.24% and expected term of five years.
+The discount rate was determined using a proxy based upon the current market rates for recent debt offerings.
 The expected term was based on management's estimate of future liquidity.
-As a result, as of March 31, 2010, we have estimated an aggregate loss of \$28.7 million, of which \$20.4 million related to the impairment of ARS deemed to be temporary and included in accumulated other comprehensive income (loss) within stockholders' equity and of which \$8.3 million was related to the impairment of ARS deemed other-than-temporary and included in accumulated other comprehensive loss within stockholders' equity related to ARS having impairments deemed to be temporary, as well as a net gain of \$1.3 million included in gain (loss) on investments, net in our consolidated statement of operations related to the impairment of ARS deemed other-than-temporary.
-The aggregate gain in the fair value of ARS experienced in the three months ended March 31, 2010 was due to a decrease in the weighted average discount rate used in the computation of fair values to 3.92% from 3.98% used as of December 31, 2009.
+As a result, as of September 30, 2010, we have estimated an aggregate loss of \$15.1 million, related to the impairment of ARS deemed to be temporary and included in accumulated other comprehensive income (loss) within stockholders' equity.
+The impact for the three and nine months ended September 30, 2010 was a pre-tax gain of \$0.3 million and \$5.7 million, respectively, included in accumulated other comprehensive loss within stockholders' equity related to ARS having impairments deemed to be temporary.
+The aggregate gain in the fair value of ARS experienced in the nine months ended September 30, 2010 was due primarily to a decrease in the weighted average discount rate used in the computation of fair values from 3.98% used as of December 31, 2009 to 3.24% as of September 30, 2010.